 –polylined paper sleves: Most of them are just too thin, often not antistatic wich causes audible crackles and pops while listening and keeps the record magnetic to the slipmat and every single dust particle around.
 The label might be hardly visibe due to the often corruated and milky plastic, typically the size is not precise and often too large to fit into standard cardboard outer sleeves, and -most important- the polylining and the glue can destroy your records!
 Some of them do really chemically react with the vinyl if you wait long enough.
 I always thought they wouldn’t use that kind of acidic material since they found out about that issue anymore.
 Unfortuately some budget producers still do.

-–Most inner sleeves in general are not suitable for professional use!
+–Most poly-lined inner sleeves are not suitable for professional use!
 If you don’t have all the time in the world but rather try to put on another tune every two or three minutes, all regular sleeves i ever experienced hardly slip back into the cover without getting stuck, warping and wrinkeling the paper thei’re made off (causing clumpy paper/plastic areas wich do press into the vinyl), ripping the paper off the plastic or just fall apart soon after you bought them.

 The Sleeve City heavy duty sleeves are still fully intact.
 I don’t remember exactly if i bought 500 or more.
 About 10 sleeves all together broke by split seams, one got spilled with booze: it didn’t survive but the record perfecty did … wich is the innitial reason to have such things! and all the rest of the sleeves still perfectly do their job!